 Give Yourself Less Stress Through Assertive Communication

 It’s okay to have a passive personality.
 It may surprise you, but you will experience less stress by changing how you handle communication.
+Use assertive communication a bit more.
 Get feelings out before they build up.
 Let others deal with them; however, they will do that.
 Don’t carry feelings around inside.
 If you don’t share your feelings, then you are only hurting yourself.